Table of Contents here.

 “Sounds like a wholesaler racket,” Hopper said.

 “I know, right?”
 Gerty responded.
 “I had no idea until now how lucrative art could be, even for artists not as famous as your father.
 The cash just keeps flowing in, even during the worst of the pandemic lockdown.
-These wealthy collectors think of the art as investments, and nothing is proving them wrong.
+Rich people think of the art as investments.
+Nothing is proving them wrong.
 I may open up my own gallery in a couple of years.”

 Her statement reminded Hopper of the epitaph on his father’s grave marker: “Dead artists roll over in their graves.”

 Hopper’s father had insisted on having his corpse buried in a traditional manner.
-Through his wife’s connections, Hopper’s father had arranged to have himself buried in Friends Quaker Cemetery near Prospect Park in Brooklyn.
-“It’s closed to the public,” he said.
-He had drawn up a list of people who would be allowed to visit his grave.
-Hopper had not seen the list, nor had his sister Silver.
-However, his sister Olympia claimed to have a copy, which she kept in a secret hiding place.
-Hopper was worried about what Olympia might be planning to do with all her secrets.
+Hopper’s mother had arranged to have him buried in Friends Quaker Cemetery near Prospect Park in Brooklyn.
+“It’s closed to the public,” she said.
+His mother had drawn up a list of people who would be allowed to visit his grave.
+Hopper had not seen the list, nor had Silver.
+However, Olympia claimed to have a copy.
+Another of Olympia’s secrets.